Kraken vs. Kings: Betting Trends, Odds, Advanced Stats

 - The Kraken total over the last 10 games is 0.2 goals greater than the 6 total listed for this matchup.

-- During their past 10 games, the Kraken and their opponents are scoring 1.0 fewer goal per game than their season-long game scoring average, 7.5.
+- Over their last 10 games, the Kraken and their opponents are averaging 7 goals, 0.5 goals lower than their season-long per-game average.

 Watch the NHL on Max with the B/R Sports Add-On